Planning for a Skydive but can’t gather the courage to do it? Remember, Skydiving Isn’t Scary!

 Cost: Eur 209 for the tandem jump and Eur 115 for videography and photos

-After the instruction and meeting the video guy (who provided me with the precious memories of the entire experience), I was helped to suit-up and be ready for the big moment.
+After the instruction and meeting the video guy (who provided me with precious memories of the entire experience), I was helped to suit up and be ready for the big moment.

 It felt like an eternity sitting in the aircraft and about to jump for the first time.
-The moment the aircraft took the flight and until it hit the 4,000m height mark (the height we were supposed to jump from) every second felt like a lifetime.
+The moment the aircraft took flight and until it hit the 4,000m height mark (the height we were supposed to jump from) every second felt like a lifetime.
 I remember being the only first tandem jumper in the entire lot.
-Everyone else was much experienced and seemed worry-less.
+Everyone else was much more experienced and seemed worry less.

 The first few seconds were a total blackout and I don’t remember anything about it either.
-But as I caught hold of me and started freefalling face-down, I realised that I completely forgot what form I was supposed to take during freefall, but Steffen forced me into the correct position. (watching this happen on the video was pretty hilarious, I look sheepishly scared coming out of the aircraft!)
+But as I caught hold of myself and started freefalling face-down, I realised that I completely forgot what form I was supposed to take during freefall, but Steffen forced me into the correct position. (watching this happen on the video was pretty hilarious, I look sheepishly scared coming out of the aircraft!)

 I hear Steffen’s voice in my ear as he unfastened the harness and asked if I’m alright.
 Nodding unceasingly with all the life in me, I spat a weak Yes.
 Steffen then asked me if I wanted some spins on Parachute, and I said Hell yeah!
 Then he spun our parachute 3-4 times to left and right and it was fun.

-Wow, the entire experience was nothing like I had imagined.
+Wow, the entire experience was nothing as I had imagined.

 It was the best moment of my life which I couldn’t express in words — all I can say is that Skydiving is intoxicating more than any drug on this planet, it’s enough to mess with your head!

 And here’s a quick video of the entire experience from my Youtube Channel: